cavebeat/gandi-live-dns/README.md

 ----

 This is a simple dynamic DNS updater for the [Gandi](https://www.gandi.net) registrar.
-It uses their REST API to update the zone file for a subdomain of a domain to point at the external IPv4 address of the computer it has been run from.
+It uses their [LiveDNS REST API](http://doc.livedns.gandi.net/) to update the zone file for a subdomain of a domain to point at the external IPv4 address of the computer it has been run from.

 It has been developed on Debian 8 Jessie and tested on Debian 9 Sretch GNU/Linux using Python 2.7.

 With the new v5 Website, Gandi has also launched a new REST API which makes it easier to communicate via bash/curl or python/requests.

 ### Goal

 You want your homeserver to be always available at `dynamic.mydomain.tld`.

+### Debian Package Requirements

+`apt-get update && apt-get upgrade && apt-get install unzip python-requests python-args python-simplejson`

 #### API Key
 First, you must apply for an API key with Gandi.
 Visit